- Career & Employment Strategies

 Students and practicum hosts are provided with a practicum “package” that outlines the expectations of both the student and the host that need to be met to have a successful outcome.

 - Medical Emergency Processes

-Lectures, reading assignments, and laboratory projects will provide a basic understanding of medical emergencies and the role of the office assistant in assisting with the administration of care used in the office.
-This information permits the student to interpret and relay information and to communicate to the health care team and emergency workers.
-Subjects include: typical medical emergencies and roles of individuals in emergencies.
+This component provides students with the knowledge and skills that are required to recognize and prevent emergencies within the pharmacy, medical, or dental office.
+It will prepare students to assist the health care team in administering immediate care for the client in the health care office environment.
+Lectures, reading and assignments will provide a basic understanding of medical emergencies and the role of the office/pharmacy assistant in assisting with the administration of care used in the health care environment.
+This information permits the student to interpret and relay information and to communicate to the dentist, doctors and emergency workers.

 - Health Care Communication & Interpersonal Skills